ProgrammableMatterProject/VisibleSim/applicationsBin/c2srCatoms2D/README.md

 The Cylindrical-Catoms Self-Reconfiguration (C2SR) Algorithm
 ==================

-Implementation of the C2SR algorithm proposed in [c2sr-nca2016].
+Executable of the C2SR algorithm proposed in [c2sr-nca2016].
+For the source code, please see `../../applicationsSrc/c2srCatoms2D`.

 ## How to run it?